 The BaseWish FM transmitter is very compact, cost-effective and delivers powerful performance.

-The FM transmitter has dual power modes of 1 Watt and 7 Watt so you can use this to adjust the range of the transmission.
+It has dual power modes of 1 Watt and 7 Watt so you can use this to adjust the range of the transmission.
 With the 1W setting, users have reported being able to reach transmission ranges between 0.25 to 1 mile.
 With the 7 Watt setting, users have reported being able to reach between 2 and 15 miles.
 That’s a lot of range!

 The transmitter also has a Built-in Memory feature – saves frequency channel and configuration information when powered off.